MattCain/jquery.preloadimages/README.md

 * passes JSHint
 * uses `on` and `off` instead of `bind` and `unbind`
 * gives you the results in the same order as the corresponding array of paths
-* only preloads arrays of image paths
+* only preloads arrays of image paths, doesn't offer the other method

 ## Usage